Fundamental limitations for quantum and nano thermodynamics: Results

 The results, obtained by means of thermo-majorization are depicted in Figure \ref{fig:changingham}.
 One finds

 for extracting work, and for the amount of work required to form $\rho$ (provided it is diagonal in energy eigenbasis) from the thermal state, we obtain

 This result does not depend on the form of the Hamiltonian of Equation \eqref{eq:changingham} -- we only require that at late times, there is no interaction between the work qubit and the other systems (since we need to be able to separate out the work qubit to use in some future process).
+More general state-to-state transformations assisted by work are also depicted.

 To derive Equations \eqref{eq:gmin}-\eqref{eq:gmax}, we $\beta$-order the $p_i$ and $q_i$ corresponding to $\rho\otimes\proj{00}$, and $\sigma\otimes\proj{11}$ respectively.
-Then the thermo-majorization coordinates $k$ of $\rho\otimes\proj{00}$ are given by $\{ \sum_1^k e^{-\beta E_i}, \sum_1^k p_i, \}$, and those of $\sigma\otimes\proj{11}$ are $\{ \sum_1^k e^{-\beta (E'_i+W)}, \sum_1^k q_i, \}$.
+Then the thermo-majorization coordinates $k$ of $\rho\otimes\proj{00}$ are given by $\{ \sum_1^k e^{-\beta E_i}, \sum_1^k p_i \}$, and those of $\sigma\otimes\proj{11}$ are $\{ \sum_1^k e^{-\beta (E'_i+W)}, \sum_1^k q_i \}$.
 The thermo-majorization condition for a transition is that for all $k$, the points associated with $\rho$ are above that of $\sigma$ and they take a particularly simple form when either $\rho$ or $\sigma$ is the thermal state.
 These two cases are shown in Figure \ref{fig:changingham}.
 The case where the final state is thermal for Hamiltonian $\Hout$, $\sigma=\tauout$, and the work qubit is excited corresponds to distillation, since no further work can be drawn for fixed $\Hout$ once the state is thermal, and a transition to another state can always be followed by a transition to the thermal state.
 Therefore drawing work by relaxing the state to a thermal state is completely general, and gives us Equation (\ref{eq:gmin}).
 If $\rho$ has off-diagonal terms, then the distillable work is given by the decohered version $\rhodec$ in Equation (\ref{eq:gmin}), due to the same reasoning as we used earlier -- the final state is simply the work qubit, since everything else can be thrown away, and therefore is diagonal in the energy eigenbasis.
-Since decohering the final state doesn't change the final state, and decohering with respect to the total Hamiltonian commutes with thermal operations, we can do it to the initial state without affecting the amount of work extractable.
+Since decohering the final state doesn't change the final state, and decohering with respect to the total Hamiltonian commutes with Thermal Operations, we can do it to the initial state without affecting the amount of work extractable.